ajtritt/bml/README.md

 ## Bayesian Optimization

+**This feature is in beta -- Use with caution**

+This package also contains the `bayes-opt` command for running Bayesian Optimization using Gaussian process regression

 ```
 usage: bayes-opt [-h] [-s SEED] [-o OUTDIR] [-d] [-i INPUTS_NAME]
                  [-j JOB_PREFIX] [-I MAX_ITER] [-c] [-p MIN_PERC_IT]